Xilmi/Rotp-Fusion/README.md

 ## What's New

+2025.01.05 (BR)
+- Fixed JRE number in the window.xml assembly file

 2025.01.04 (BR)
 - Fixed the bug of negative ship value in fleet.
   - The origin of the bug is still unknown, but the num array is now private and the access methods check the validity of the values.